h-khoury/h-khoury/README.md

 👋 Welcome to my GitHub profile!

-I’m passionate about building robust, scalable platforms while fostering a sustainable DevOps culture.
+I’m passionate about building robust, scalable platforms by fostering a sustainable DevOps ecosystem.
 With a knack for learning and an adaptive mindset, I enjoy solving complex infrastructure challenges and enabling teams to operate at their best.
 Here’s a glimpse into my journey:

 ---